 Bar Sinister is probably the most famous and one of the longest-running goth clubs; if you do go there be prepared possibly for a bondage show.
 Other goth/industrial clubs come and go frequently so Google for the latest info.

 Last but not least, is Hollywood Boulevard, including the Hollywood Walk of Fame and Hollywood and Highland.
-Yes, this area is touristy as hell, but if you or your date have never been there, it’s well worth going to see ONCE to find the stars in the sidewalk of your favorite actors.
+Yes, this area is touristy as hell, but if you or your date have never been there, it’s well worth going to see ONCE to find your favorite actors’ stars embedded in the sidewalks.
 Go to the Mann Chinese Theater and see the footprints in the cement.
 Visit the Kodak Theater where the Academy Awards are held.

 Note, the Hollywood Roosevelt Hotel is in the area, so you can easily pop into The Spare Room for a drink while you’re here.

 You’re probably tired of me saying this, but more than anywhere else on this list, this is somewhere you should avoid during weekend evenings due to insane traffic.